 - Thought leadership on digital communications trends and strategies.

-Croisens – Founder & CEO
+Croisens – Founder and CEO

-One-person company providing communications services. www.croisens.se
+One-person company providing communications and marketing services. www.croisens.se

 - Key achievements: